Skip to content

 What other insurance policies should self-employed people consider?

 If you’re a homeowner, mortgage protection insurance can be an alternative to self-employed income protection.
-Whether it’s a viable option will depend on how much you earn and what outgoings you’d need to cover if you were unable to work.
+Whether it’s a good option will depend on how much you earn and what outgoings you’d need to cover if you were unable to work.

 Frequently asked questions

-What is a deferral period?
+What is a deferred period?

 When deciding about self-employment income protection policies, you should think carefully about how long you can afford to wait before receiving a payment.